Andrew Esiebo: International exhibitions

 In 2011, his work was on display titled "Sharon Stone of Abuja", at Location One Gallery in New York City.
 This exhibition sought to explore and re-imagine "Nollywood" – i.e. the Nigerian video film industry.
 Nollywood first emerged nearly 20 years ago and has rapidly grown to become the third largest film industry in the world after Hollywood and Bollywood.
 Sharon Stone in Abuja – named after a famous Nollywood film – was an attempt to reveal the psychodrama of Nigerian life and a visual homage to the emotional and psychological landscape of Africa.

 In 2012 Esiebo produced a series on the 2012 Olympics in London titled The Games: Inspiring Images, Lens on Twelve, London.
 Lens on Twelve was an exhibition that sought to shift the focus of the Olympic Games to the other side of the event, onto artists of other nationalities.
 The artists were asked to reflect on how they felt about the global event in a single photographic work.
 For this Esiebo produce the Soccer World Series.
 Esiebo discussed how soccer is more than just a game in Nigeria: it is a venue that unites people regardless of their socio-economic status.
 This series demonstrate that the game is not confined to stadiums and formal matches in Nigeria, but is unfolding on beaches, public spaces, etc.

-In August 2015, Esiebo was featured on Instagram's official account for his outstanding work.
-The post which quoted Esiebo, while speaking on his early days as a struggling photographer in Lagos, Nigeria, as saying, “Back then, I would take pictures with my film camera, scan them and email to Paul for his feedback.
-And at some point, he sent me books with titles on light, camera equipment, the business of photography and darkroom processing.
-I studied those books religiously and acquired the confidence to be more creative and skillful with my camera.”